SMAPPNYU/smapputil/README.md

 python query_user_tweets.py -i ~/input.json -o ~/output.json -a ~/auth.json -l ~/log.log
 ```

-*returns* a json file that writes to disk, with the 3200 (or less) of a user's most recent tweets.

-note: input is json or csv, csv must be a one column csv with `id` as the column, json is just a json list ['id_one', 'id_two']

-note: `smapp_count` term added to each tweet object to tell you which count of a particular user's tweets you are looking at.

-note:

-input is json or csv, csv must be a one column csv with `id` as the column:
+*input* input is json or csv, csv must be a one column csv with `id` as the column:

 ```
 id
 12321323